Fatihozveren/AI-Meteor/README.md

-📌 README (EN) – AI-Assisted Meteor Analysis
+📌(EN) – AI-Assisted Meteor Analysis

-🌠 Project Overview
+🌠 Project Overview:

 This project aims to predict the elemental composition of meteors based on their emitted colors during atmospheric entry, using deep learning and image processing techniques.
 It is structured as a three-stage AI pipeline combining object detection, segmentation, and color-based classification.

-🧠 Methodology
+🧠 Methodology:

 Object Detection (YOLOv8):
 Detects the meteor region in the image.
 Segmentation (U-Net with EfficientNet-b4):